 Certain statements in this report may be "forward-looking" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as "expects," "intends," "plans," "projects," "believes," and "estimates," "targets," "anticipates," and similar expressions are used to identify these forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that could cause our expectations and assumptions to not be accurate.
-Important factors that could cause actual results to differ materially from these expectations include, among other things, the following: the challenges associated with understanding our entire supply chain to reach the source of conflict minerals; changes in law, regulations and the implementation of such laws and regulations concerning conflict minerals; and evolving practices that may influence our future actions.
+Important factors that could cause actual results to differ materially from these expectations include, among other things, the following: the challenges associated with understanding our entire supply chain to reach the source of conflict minerals; changes in law, regulations and the implementation of such laws and regulations concerning conflict minerals; evolving practices that may influence our future actions; and the effect to which economic conditions or the COVID-19 pandemic affect the ability of us and our supply chain to investigate and identify the source of conflict minerals.